 US company Casper went from a phenomenal $0 to $750 million in four years thanks to some very clever and extreme marketing savviness.
 And this includes a strong handle on Search Ads.

 Their successful ad, below, addresses many of my “urgh, do I really have to go mattress shopping?” growls before I even got to them.
 It provides a solution to the pain points that come with mattress shopping right then and there.
 “Skip the Showroom” is a clever line.
 Who isn’t drawn in by not only free delivery but free returns?
 The use of “outrageous comfort” is playful and stands out, piquing my interest.
 Then they get busy with numbers, offering a 10-year warranty and a 100-night trial.
 Finally, they offer some of the sizing – presumably the most popular mattress sizes people search for.
 Hats off to them.

 3. Avas Florist

-I love nothing more than sending flowers to friends to say congrats, express my condolences or just simply say “I’m thinking of you”.
+I love nothing more than sending flowers to friends to say congrats, express my condolences, or just simply say “I’m thinking of you”.

-When it comes to hunting for flowers, I’m after quality, price and the speed of delivery.
+When it comes to hunting for flowers, I’m after quality, price, and speed of delivery.
 The below ad for a Los Angeles florist uses the tight character count smartly to sell their product.
 They use numbers really well, telling me they’re the area’s #1 florist.
 The ad gives me not only the size of the discount but also the discount code.
 This way, I know I won’t have to search in some convoluted way for the code.
-Luring customers in with 45% discount will ensure they click through.
+Luring customers in with a 45% discount will ensure they click through.
 They speak to the quality of their flowers, and although I’m not sold on “Better Flowers”, their “Unmatched Quality” does it for me.
-And they offer my favourite feature: free delivery…today!
+And they offer my favorite feature: free delivery…today!